kvngdre/designPatterns/BehaviouralPatterns/ObserverPattern/README.md

 There are **four** actors you need to be aware of in the observer pattern:

-- **`The Subject`**: This is an abstract class where we handle the business of attaching, detaching, and notifying observers of changes.
+- **`The Subject`**: This is a class where we handle the business of attaching, detaching, and notifying observers of changes.
 It exposes methods for new subscribers to join, old subscribers to join and a mechanism to notify subscribers of a particular event.

 - **`The Concrete Subject`**: Also known as the Publisher, is a class that extends the abstract subject class and has field(s) that the observers are interested to know about.
 The publisher publishes an event when there is a change in it's state or executes some behaviour.